xieyuschen/quic-example/exmaples/2.echo-cli/README.md

 So in the echo case, after writing the stream, the server stream still keep the `Send` state as the application doesn't indicate "all stream data has been sent".
+So the server stream have to wait a timeout(io.Copy waits the data from a stream until an EOF) and then the stream will move to the `Sent` state(not sure, the timeout might to the Data Recvd directly).

 ## Why the server could only serve one client request?
-The first client request gets a echo message, but the second one blocks until gets a "timeout: no recent network activity" error.
+The first client request gets an echo message, but the second one blocks until gets a "timeout: no recent network activity" error.
 So why the server doesn't exit but cannot serve a new client request?

-// todo
+The reason is our server only set logic for the first stream.
+If the client runs twice, the second one tries to create a new stream.
+However, there is no logic in server side to solve it and the request fails at the echo example here.